laxmanspidey/InsightIQ/README.md

 ## 📂 Dataset

 The `city_stats.csv` file is a small dataset used within the workflow.
 You can replace or extend it with your own data.

-## 🧠 Inspiration

-This project is meant to give learners a **daily dose of hands-on data science** through interactive and visual workflow demonstrations.

 ## 📬 Contact